- International Students

 Processing Application Fee

-For International students, our admissions process requires that you send a non-refundable $1000 administrative fee, payable to Langley Flying School, which will be used to fund administrative and courier costs, including the preparation and issue of the Letter of Acceptance.
-When students graduate from our Private Pilot Program, they will receive a $500 reimbursement.
+For International students, our admissions process requires that you send a non-refundable $500 for Letter of Acceptance and $500 for administrative fee, payable to Langley Flying School, which will be used to fund administrative and courier costs, including the preparation and issue of the Letter of Acceptance.

-Once this administrative fee—and in the case of students applying to the Private Pilot Licence tuition prepayment—is paid, and all information regarding the applicant student is receive, we will courier to you the Letter of Acceptance, and this, in turn, will be presented by the applicant student to the Canadian Consulate or Embassy in support of an application for the student visa.
+Once this administrative fee has been paid, and all information regarding the applicant student is receive, we will courier to you the Letter of Acceptance, and this, in turn, will be presented by the applicant student to the Canadian Consulate or Embassy in support of an application for the student visa.

 The volume of international e-mail inquiries is considerably high at the present; we will try replying to each inqury as soon as possible.
 To expedite the application process, review the information carefully on this website and follow the suggestions contained on this page.
 Students who are able to make an independent decision to begin training at Langley Flying School will be processed with little delay.